IGB-CNRG/Connect/doc/SPEC.md

 ## Presentation Layer

-In this section, we will describe all the view layouts necessary for CONNECT.
-Wireframes are available in the CONNECT Wireframes Adobe XD file.
+In this section, we will describe all the view layouts necessary for Connect.
+Wireframes are available in the Connect Wireframes Adobe XD file.

 ### Basic Member Views